H4nr1s3ld0n/c_programming/README.md

-# c_programming
+# Welcome !
-A small repository to solve problems and create projects in C language
+This is a repository to solve problems and create small projects in C language.
+It contains examples, exercises and challenges.